rails/rails/guides/source/upgrading_ruby_on_rails.md

 The `activerecord-deprecated_finders` gem is no longer supported in Rails 5.

-### `ActiveSupport::TestCase` Default Test Rrder is Now Random
+### `ActiveSupport::TestCase` Default Test Order is Now Random

-When tests are run in your application the default order is now `:random` instead of `:sorted`.
+When tests are run in your application, the default order is now `:random` instead of `:sorted`.
 Use the following config option to set it back to `:sorted`.

 ```ruby